ayush-shah12/protobuf-parser/README.md

-# Protobuf Deserializer
+# Protobuf Deserializer And CLI Tool for OpenStreetMap

-A lightweight command-line tool written in C for parsing and querying OpenStreetMap PBF files.
-This project implements a custom PBF deserializer without relying on external parsing libraries, providing direct access to OSM map data.
+A lightweight command-line tool written in **C** for parsing and querying **OpenStreetMap (OSM) Protocol Buffer (PBF) files** — built entirely from scratch with **no external parsing libraries**.
+This project implements a protobuf deserializer that provides direct, efficient access to OSM map data in its compact binary format.
+The program can efficiently **deserialize** and query **any** valid PBF file.

+## Why Protocol Buffers?

-OpenStreetMap (OSM) uses Protocol Buffers (protobuf) as its primary data format for handling massive geographic datasets.
-Protocol Buffers were developed by Google to efficiently serialize structured data in a language-agnostic, platform-neutral format.
+**OpenStreetMap (OSM)** uses **Protocol Buffers (protobuf)** as its primary data format for handling massive geographic datasets.
+Protocol Buffers were developed by **Google** to efficiently serialize structured data in a language-agnostic, platform-neutral format.
 They use a binary encoding that's both compact and fast to parse, making them ideal for OSM's massive datasets.

+See the technical details of the protobuf schema followed here: https://wiki.openstreetmap.org/wiki/PBF_Format.

+## Scale and Efficiency

-To illustrate the scale: the map of Andorra, a country of just 180 square miles, contains nearly 500 million nodes.
-In human-readable XML format, this data would be ~77,000 KB, but using Protocol Buffers' binary serialization, it's compressed to just ~3,000 KB - a 96% reduction while maintaining all data.
+To illustrate the scale: the map of **Andorra**, a country of just *180 square miles*, contains nearly **500 thousand nodes**.

+In human-readable XML format, this data would be approximately **~77,000 KB**, but using Protocol Buffers' binary serialization, it's compressed to just **~3,000 KB** — a **96% reduction** by efficiently encoding all the data.

 This efficiency is crucial when dealing with larger regions: continents and global datasets would be impractical to work with in XML format.

-See my program deserialize and run multiple queries against Andorra's 500 million nodes & 25K ways in under a second below!
+See my program deserialize and run multiple queries against Andorra's **500 thousand nodes** & **25K ways** in under a second below!

-The binary format enables:
-- Rapid parsing and serialization of massive datasets
-- Minimal memory footprint during processing
-- Efficient storage and network transfer
-- Direct binary access to map elements

-## Features

-- PBF file deserialization from scratch
-- Command-line interface for querying map data
-- Support for various query types:
-  - Map summary statistics
-  - Bounding box information
-  - Node lookup by ID
-  - Way lookup by ID
-  - Way key-value pair queries

 ## Usage

-The tool provides several command-line options for querying OSM map data:

 ```bash
 bin/osm_parser [-h] [-f filename] [-s] [-b] [-n id] [-w id] [-w id key ...]